geraldotech/CheatSheets/README.md

-### This is a repository to store all the cheatsheets I've created!
+### This is a repository to store all the cheatsheets I've created and best websites for productivity

 - Images for codes
 [ray.so](https://ray.so/)